Varchita-Beena/SmartWalkability/README.md

-# SmartWalkability
+# Scalable Assessment and Intervention Planning of Walkability through Street View and Satellite Images: A Case Study in Gurugram
-Code for paper: Scalable assessment and intervention planning of walkability through street view and satellite images: A case study in Gurugram
+The code will be released soon